 Check the list below before you begin your ABN application process.
 You’ll be asked the following questions or required to provide the following information:

-1. Do you have an Australian Company Number or an Australian Registered Body Number?
+1. Do you have an Australian Company Number?
 A company or Australian body must register with the Australian Securities and Investments Commission (ASIC) before they apply for an ABN.
 Once registered, ASIC will issue you with an Australian Company Number (ACN) or an Australian Registered Body Number (ARBN).
+You'll also need to apply for a Director ID number and set up your MyGovID.

 2. What is the name, main activity and location(s) of your business?
 Tell them the legal name of your business or entity.
 If you’re an individual and you don’t have a business name, use your own name.
 Your main business activity is usually the main source of income.
 For each permanent, physical business location you'll be asked for the street address, business activity details, phone and email contact details.